Occupation: Author, daycare founder, plant-based diet coach

 Background and Personal History: Judy and Jamie have been walking the organic gardening path together for over 35 years.
 They built their home, prepared gardens, planted trees and berry bushes, and started their beloved family in a rural town that most people have never heard of.

-Jamie was a “weekend warrior” gardener for many years while working full-time at a phone company.
+Jamie was a “weekend warrior” gardener for many years while working full-time at the phone company.
 Judy founded a large childcare center in their community so she could be with their growing family but still earn an income.

-At MOTHER EARTH NEWS, we are dedicated to conserving our planet's natural resources while helping you conserve your financial resources.
+At MOTHER EARTH NEWS for 50 years and counting, we are dedicated to conserving our planet's natural resources while helping you conserve your financial resources.
 You'll find tips for slashing heating bills, growing fresh, natural produce at home, and more.
 That's why we want you to save money and trees by subscribing through our earth-friendly automatic renewal savings plan.
 By paying with a credit card, you save an additional $5 and get 6 issues of MOTHER EARTH NEWS for only $12.95 (USA only).